 If you want to experience video game music live, though, here are three touring concerts that you should consider attending.

 Pokemon: Symphonic Evolutions

-Pokemon might be a childish anime, but all those who played any pokemon game concur: the games are excellent rpgs (provided you are not squeamish at the idea of seeing animals pitted against each other) and their soundtracks are pretty solid as wel.
+Pokemon might be a childish anime, but all those who played any pokemon game concur: the games are excellent RPGs (provided you are not squeamish at the idea of seeing animals pitted against each other) and their soundtracks are pretty solid as well.
 In 2014, The Pokemon Company International presented a series of concerts going by the name Pokémon: Symphonic Evolutions.
-Conductor Susie Seiter conducts orchestral arrangements of the best known melodies of the Pokemon Game (do you remember what you felt like when you played as Ash Ketchum in Pallet Town?).
+Conductor Susie Seiter conducts orchestral arrangements of the best-known melodies of the Pokemon Game (do you remember what you felt like when you played as Ash Ketchum in Pallet Town?).
 After a series of successful concerts in the US, Pokemon Symphonic Evolutions is now playing in Australia and is scheduled to hit the Old Continent and America in early 2016.

 Legend of Zelda: Symphony of the Goddesses

-The soundtrack of the Legend of Zelda series is a well-estabilished staple in the Nintendo Soundtrack roster.
-Producer Jason Michael Paul recently broke new ground in video game concert history by having the melodies of the franchise arranged into a four-movement symphony that blends the most beloved tracks with never-before-performed score.
+The soundtrack of the Legend of Zelda series is a well-established staple in the Nintendo Soundtrack roster.
+Producer Jason Michael Paul recently broke new ground in video game concert history by having the melodies of the franchise arranged into a four-movement symphony that blends the most beloved tracks with the never-before-performed score.
 If works such as The Magic Flute and other hero-centric operas are to your liking, then let yourself be transported to Hyrule.
 If only Zelda had its own Queen of the Night.